 It’s Not a Farmhouse Without a Barn Door

 When decorating, doors can throw a wrench in your plans.
 Maybe they open in an awkward space or take up too much of a room’s interior.
 Barn doors can minimize space, make a statement and add character to a room.
 We had our barn doors made from reclaimed wood and Brooke opted for a DIY approach!
-She how she made these DIY sliding barn doors.
+See how she added rustic details with these DIY sliding barn doors.

 Check out all my decorating tips over on the City Girl Gone Mom Pinterest board!